 A belief is stable when the posterior beliefs generated by the learning process converge to it with positive probability in the long run.
+Similar definitions appear in, e.g., Fudenberg and Kreps (1993) and Esponda and Pouzo (2016).
 The following result characterizes stable beliefs.

 Proposition 4.
-For a parameter $\omega^$ , if $\mu^$ is stable for $\omega^$ and $\Theta^R(\cdot)$ is continuous in a neighborhood of $\mu^$ , then
+For a parameter ω^ , if μ^ is stable for ω^ and $\Theta^R(\cdot)$ is continuous in a neighborhood of μ^ , then

-To understand this result, recall that observed statistics are affected by the contexts in which research is conducted and by the actual state $\omega^$ .
-If the researcher consistently holds the belief $\mu^$ for a long stretch of time, this means that the set of values of $\theta$ for which research takes place during that stretch is $\Theta^R(\mu^)$ .
-In this case, the long-run frequency of the statistic is $p\left(s|\theta\in\Theta^R(\mu^),\omega^\right)$ .
-However, the researcher updates his belief according to the identifying assumption that the context parameter is $\theta^$ .
-Under that assumption, the statistic s is realized with probability $p\left(s|\theta^,\omega\right)$ in state $\omega$ .
+To understand this result, recall that observed statistics are affected by the contexts in which research is conducted and by the actual state ω^ .
+If the researcher consistently holds the belief μ^ for a long stretch of time, this means that the set of values of θ for which research takes place during that stretch is $\Theta^R(\mu^)$, and the long-run frequency of the statistic is $p\left(s|\theta\in\Theta^R(\mu^),\omega^\right)$.
+However, the researcher updates his belief according to the identifying assumption that the context parameter is θ^ .
+Under that assumption, the statistic s is realized with probability $p\left(s|\theta^,\omega\right)$ in state ω .
 Following Berk (1966) and Esponda and Pouzo (2016), the long-run belief that emerges from this misspecified Bayesian learning assigns probability one to states that minimize the KL divergence of the true distribution from the subjective one.
-A belief $\mu^$ is stable if it only attaches positive probability to the states that minimize this divergence.
+A belief μ^ is stable if it only attaches positive probability to the states that minimize this divergence.

 We should not confuse the KL divergence in the result with the role of the divergence in researchers' decision whether to conduct research.
 In the latter case, the divergence plays a similar role to a utility function that captures the researcher's preferences and dictates her actions at each period.
-In the former case, it underlies the characterization of long-run beliefs.
+In the former case, it is a statistical property of the long-run empirical frequency of the observable variables.

-Of course, Proposition 4 does not establish whether a stable belief exists, whether it is unique, and whether the process does indeed converge when there is a unique stable belief.
+Proposition 4 does not establish whether a stable belief exists, whether it is unique, and whether the process does indeed converge when there is a unique stable belief.
 As is often the case in the literature on misspecified learning, these are difficult questions, which we do not address here.
 The following example illustrates the possibility of multiple stable beliefs.

 4.2.1.
 An Example: Contaminated experiments, revisited.
 This is a variant on the example from Section 3.1.
-The main difference is that the statistic s is now a binary variable that gets values in $\{0,1\}$ .
-As before, there are two structural parameters, $\omega_1$ and $\omega_2$ , and a single context parameter $\theta$ .
-Both structural parameters take values in $[\varepsilon, 1-\varepsilon] \subset (0,1)$ .
+The main difference is that the statistic s is now a binary variable that gets values in $\{0,1\}$.
+As before, there are two fixed parameters, ω_1 and ω_2 , and a single context parameter θ .
+Both fixed parameters take values in $[\varepsilon, 1 - \varepsilon] \subset (0,1)$.
 There are no latent variables.
 The conditional distribution of s is given by